Beatrice specialises in issues arising in connection with trusts and estates to prevent, minimise, resolve and, if necessary, litigate disputes.

-Beatrice trained at a regional firm, predominantly assisting individuals with legally aided and privately funded criminal defence and private client work.
+Beatrice trained at a regional firm, predominantly assisting individuals with legally aided and privately funded criminal defense and private client work.
 Beatrice qualified as a solicitor in September 2007, remaining for a year post qualification in the private client team, and continuing with police station representation.
-This was followed by a short but valuable stint at a regional criminal defence firm, where Beatrice was able to practice her court advocacy.
+This was followed by a short but valuable stint at a regional criminal defense firm, where Beatrice was able to practice her court advocacy.

 In 2008, Beatrice moved to Withers where she specialised in domestic and international dispute resolution involving wills, trusts, elder abuse, the Court of Protection and tax investigations, acting for charities, private individuals, and trust officers and organisations.

 JF and MF v Hexagon Investments Limited , in which the Cayman Grand Court considered whether transfers had been made onto trust which would have given rise to a significant tax liability.

 A 2014 reported case in which an account was taken of a professional trustees’ fees.

 Fischer v Diffley EWHC 4567, a dispute concerning the validity of a will in which the claimants alleged the deceased lacked testamentary capacity.

 Acting for the trustees from the first instance to the Supreme Court in the Hastings Bass matter of Futter v Futter UKSC 26 in their application to set aside an advancement as a result of incorrect tax advice.

 RBS Coutts (Cayman) Ltd v W and Others (2) CILR 348, a landmark case on trusts in divorce and Cayman firewall legislation.